Bayesian Calibration of the Crossterms Eigenvolume HRG Model: Integrating Lattice QCD and Experimental Data: Results and Discussion

+The hadronic-yield calibration leads to a substantial tightening of the eigenvolume parameter posteriors relative to the LQCD-only calibration, typically at the level of $\sim60$--$90\%$, with the notable exception of the non-strange meson radius.
+Complementary statistical measures, such as the Jensen--Shannon divergence (JSD)~\cite{Endres2003JSDmetric}, with values in the range $\sim0.3$--$0.6$, indicate that this tightening is accompanied by a genuine reshaping of the posterior distributions rather than a simple uniform contraction.
+Among the eigenvolume parameters, those associated with the non-strange and singly-strange baryon sectors, as well as singly-strange mesons, are the most tightly constrained.
+Parameters associated with the double-strange and triple-strange sectors remain only moderately constrained, exhibiting broad and often asymmetric posterior distributions.

-Fig.~\ref{fig:corner_plot_only_yield_digonal_cor} shows that hadronic yield data substantially sharpen parameter constraints, producing well-defined posterior peaks and narrower credible intervals, especially for non-strange mesons and baryons compared to the LQCD-only fit.
-This improvement arises from the strong sensitivity of hadron yields to excluded-volume effects and chemical freeze-out conditions~\cite{Andronic:2017pug, Vovchenko:2019pjl}, as further supported by the Sobol sensitivity indices shown in Fig.~\ref{fig:sobol_plot}.
-A comparison of the centrality-dependent experimental hadron yields with model predictions is shown in Fig.~\ref{fig:posterior_validation_plot_yield_diagonal}.
-Posterior predictions agree well with the data across all centralities, consistent with the low \(\chi^2/\mathrm{ndf} \sim 1.12 \pm 0.82\) from the fit.
-Small deviations appear in peripheral collisions for multi-strange hadrons, likely due to larger experimental uncertainties and lower multiplicities.
+The temperature and system radius parameters are likewise well constrained across centrality classes, with only mild broadening observed in the most peripheral bins, consistent with the larger experimental uncertainties in those data.
+This improvement reflects the strong sensitivity of hadron yields to excluded-volume effects and chemical freeze-out conditions,~\cite{Andronic:2017pug,Vovchenko:2016ebv,Vovchenko:2015cbk}, as also indicated by the Sobol sensitivity indices shown in Fig.~\ref{fig:sobol_plot}.
+The comparison between model predictions and data in Fig.~\ref{fig:posterior_validation_plot_yield_diagonal} shows good agreement for the centrality-dependent yields, with a reduced chi-squared value of $\chi^2/\mathrm{ndf} \sim 0.59 \pm 0.20$, and only small deviations observed in peripheral collisions for multi-strange hadrons.

-The extracted freeze-out temperatures are well constrained, with mean values lying within a narrow and nearly centrality-independent range, \( T \sim 150\text{--}157~\mathrm{MeV} \), consistent with previous thermal fits~\cite{Becattini:2014hla,Alba:2016hwx}.
-This centrality independence behavior of the chemical freeze-out temperature~ \cite{Biswas:2020dsc} is often interpreted as the thermalized nature of the system across all centrality classes~\cite{Kumar:2023acr,Gupta:2014ova}.
-Unlike the LQCD-only calibration, which favored a nearly point-like meson radius, the present fit yields a significantly larger and well-constrained value for the non-strange and single-strange meson radius, \( r_M \sim 0.31~\mathrm{fm} \).
-This increase in eigenvolume parameter helps suppress the light hadron yields—particularly pions and kaons—resulting in improved agreement with the experimental data.

-The baryon and antibaryon radii remain nearly degenerate (\( r_B \approx r_{\bar{B}} \)), reflecting matter--antimatter symmetry at vanishing baryochemical potential \( \mu_B \approx 0 \).
-The absence of statistically significant differences suggests that hadronic annihilation effects, are either negligible at chemical freeze-out or effectively absorbed into the eigenvolume parametrization through the extracted radii.